 There is much to see in the Ste.
 Anne Marine National Park, which is set amid dazzling turquoise waters and is thus, a perfect snorkeling spot.
-Situated about 5km from the main island of Mahé, this picturesque marine park comprises of six islands just off the coast of Mahe.
+Situated about 5km from the main island of Mahé, this picturesque Marine Park comprises of six islands.
 These islands include Ste Anne, Ile Moyenne, Ile Ronde, Ile Longue, Ile Cachee and Ile aux Cerfs.

 Daily excursions, including glass bottom boat excursions, provide spectacular views of Mahé, and introduce visitors to the treasures of this pristine marine protected area, the first of its kind to be established in the Indian Ocean (March, 1973).

 Snorkelers on reefs can enjoy a host of corals of all shapes, sizes and colours.
 Ste.
 Anne Marine National Park contains one of the largest areas of seagrass meadows in the granitic islands and it is not uncommon to see green turtles feeding on them.
 Visitors might even have the opportunity to swim with Hawksbill Turtles or watch Bottle-nose Dolphins cruising, for a truly memorable experience.